pingcap/docs-cn/pd-control.md

 logic:  120102
 ```

-### `unsafe remove-failed-stores [store-ids | show | history]`
+### `unsafe remove-failed-stores [store-ids | show]`

 > **Warning:**
 >
 > - This feature is a lossy recovery, so TiKV cannot guarantee data integrity and data indexes integrity after using the feature.
-> - Online Unsafe Recovery is an experimental feature, and it is **NOT** recommended to use it in the production environment.
-The interface, strategy, and internal implementation of this feature might change when it becomes generally available (GA).
-Although this feature has been tested in some scenarios, it is not thoroughly validated and might cause system unavailability.
 > - It is recommended to perform the feature-related operations with the support from the TiDB team.
 If any misoperation is performed, it might be hard to recover the cluster.

 Use this command to perform lossy recovery operations when permanently damaged replicas cause data to be unavailable.
-For example:
+See the following example.
+The details are described in [Online Unsafe Recovery](/online-unsafe-recovery.md)

 Execute Online Unsafe Recovery to remove permanently damaged stores: